BryteLitty/Todo-List-Peer-Feedback/README.md

 ## Awesome Books App
-A To Do List app built with Javascript and Webpack
+A To Do List app built with HTML, CSS, Javascript and Webpack

 ### Built With
 - HTML